Seven Solved (well nearly) Mysteries

 Alec Morley traced the location of this photo to Congresbury and contacted Chris Short, chairman of its history society.

-Chris used to run the Wellow History Society and now lives in Congresbury.
+Chris Short used to run the Wellow History Society but now lives in Congresbury.
 He confirmed that this is indeed a picture of Congresbury - one that the local history society there does not possess, so we are happy to unite this image with them.

 Lesley Taylor of Dunbridge indicated that the photo was that of Dunbridge Mill and this was confirmed by Martin Fletcher of Rownhams who has sent us some other photos of the mill which shows that our picture is indeed that of Dunbridge Flour Mill sometime prior to 1900.